-- Class teachers are required to call a register or pupils in their teaching group at the start of each lesson - If there is any cause to question a pupil's absence from a lesson they should be checked against other SIMS registration/lesson marks.
+- Class teachers are required to call a register or pupils in their teaching group at the start of each lesson - If there is any cause to question a pupil's absence from a lesson they should be checked against other ClassCharts registration/lesson marks.
 Likewise, the Attendance Assistant should be informed if a member of staff notices inaccuracies on the register(s).
-If a pattern of absence begins to emerge in the class register or on SIMS, this should be drawn to the attention of the Head of Achievement - Periodic random checks will be carried out by the Head of Achievement to ensure that pupils who are marked present are in their lessons.
+If a pattern of absence begins to emerge in the class register or on ClassCharts, this should be drawn to the attention of the Head of Achievement at the earliest opportunity - Periodic random checks will be carried out by the Head of Achievement to ensure that pupils who are marked present are in their lessons.

-Equality Policy compliant - July 2018
+Equality Policy compliant